A Teacher's Guide to Having an Inclusive Classroom

 - teachers receiving additional training

-There are many benefits of inclusion classrooms for disabled students:
+There are many benefits of inclusion classrooms for students with disabilities.:

 - Students perform better academically.
 It's particularly beneficial for language and literacy skills for students with Down syndrome.

 - Students create more formative peer relationships.
-The more time a disable student spends with other students, the more meaningful and deeper relationships they can form.
+The more time a student with a disability spends with other students, the more meaningful and deeper relationships they can form.

 - Students are less lonely.
 When students are included in the classroom, they do not feel as isolated or alone as they might feel being pulled out of a class.